At Ingleton C of E Primary School we are guided by the National Curriculum for Geography.

 Geography Curriculum Statement

-- A sequence of thoughtfully planned lessons, which carefully plan for progression and depth concentrating on the geographical skills appropriate to the age group.
+Through a sequence of thoughtfully planned lessons, which carefully plan for progression and depth concentrating on the concepts and geographical skills appropriate to the age group, we will teach:

 - Educational visits and visiting experts who will enhance the learning experience.